 2. Tripped Circuit Breaker

-This is possible if you were running too many appliances at once.
+This is possible if you are running too many appliances at once.
 Simply locate the breaker panel.
 The switch that powers the HVAC system should be labeled as such.
-If it’s turned to the “Off” position, set it to the middle, neutral position before switching it back to “On”.
+If it’s turned to the “Off” position, set it to the middle, neutral position before switching it back to “On.”

 3. Obstructed Air Ducts